file9.ai

 Environment

-Oman faces environmental challenges, including limited freshwater resources and soil salinity.
-The nation is committed to various international environmental agreements, addressing issues such as biodiversity and climate change.
+Oman faces several environmental challenges, including limited freshwater resources and soil salinity.
+The country is a participant in multiple international agreements concerning biodiversity and climate change.
+Urbanization and industrial activities have also led to pollution concerns, particularly in coastal regions.

 Transportation